2b-t/LB-t/doc/Docker.md

 #### 2.2.3 Change the Docker Compose file

-The Docker Compose file can be changed inside `.devcontainer/devcontainers.json`:
+The Docker-Compose file can be changed inside `.devcontainer/devcontainers.json`:

 ```json
 {